ChefYeshpal/webapp-coin_collector_tycoon/README.md

     - Tried a more "coin collector tycoon" type of thing, I didn't see it having any special or unique qualities so just deleted it all after like...
 45 mins of work?
     - Copied the latest ``MM04.py`` from my MoneyMaker repository (https://github.com/ChefYeshpal/MoneyMaker/blob/master/MM0.4.py)
         - Dang I haven't touched that in 2 whole years... time flies by fast.
+- 1 Oct 2025
+    - Changed the python code to typescript